 I’ve got a weird one for you today, guys.
 This place isn’t on the usual tourist track in Singapore, but if your thing is checking out strange and quirky sights when you travel, then look no further than Haw Par Villa.

 Haw Par Villa touts itself as a theme park, but it’s like no theme park I’ve ever seen.
-Theme park from hell, maybe.
 There are no rides or carnival games or cotton candy stands.
 Instead, Haw Par Villa features over 1,000 statues depicting Chinese history and folklore, which sounds like it could potentially be the most boring thing to do in Singapore, but the fact that the vast majority of these statues range from that-was-weird to what-the-#@%!-am-I-looking-at earns Haw Par Villa the award of strangest thing to do in Singapore.
 Seriously guys, the creepiness factor is high with this one.

 Originally built in 1937 by Aw Boon Haw for his younger brother Aw Boon Par (both creators of Tiger Balm), this place proves that no matter how rich you are, you can still be a crappy gift-giver.
 Just kidding – this place is awesome.
 I mean, that little tiger in the overalls may have had a cameo in my nightmares that evening, but whatever.

 Historically, Haw Par Villa was used by schools and parents as a way of teaching their children Chinese values, but today it’s more of a tourist attraction than a teaching tool, albeit not a very busy one.
 The park was practically deserted when we visited on a Saturday, which definitely added to the horror flick vibe this place already had going for it, but also made it a lot easier to walk through taking silly pictures with pretty much every statue we passed.
 Haw Par Villa is like the Asian version of Madame Tussauds.
-If you make it through the whole park without taking at least 50 embarrassing pictures of yourself and everyone with you, you’re doing it wrong.
+If you make it through the whole park without taking at least 50 embarrassing pictures of yourself and everyone with you, you’re doing something wrong.
 These are some of my favorite pictures ever.
 I know it’s never as funny to an outsider, but every time I look at these pictures of myself, Cory, and my cousin Clark, who was visiting us, I Can’t.
 Stop.
 Laughing.